 The desk is in excellent shape, just this drawer will not open.
 I have tried everything I can think of.

 Run a knife blade around the top sides and bottom to check for a latch.
 Sometimes they are well hidden.
 If you can turn the desk over you may see a latch or lock.
-Take the other drawers out to try and find a pinch point if you have not found a latch or lock.

 I posted before if there is a drawer on top take it out to see if there is something holding the bottom drawer in. then use the file to sand it down then use wax ton the runners or bottom of the drawer it might be that the runners need to be fixed.